chatterjee007-dev/Power_BI/Project_08_Plane_Crash_Data_Analysis/README.md

 ---

 ## **Key Metrics**

 - **Total Fatalities**:
   - Displaying the total number of fatalities across various types of aircraft, years, phases of flight, and countries.

 - **Fatalities by Aircraft Type**:
   - Treemap showing the sum of fatalities by different aircraft types, highlighting the most hazardous models.

 - **Fatalities by Year**:
   - Line chart illustrating the total fatalities over different years, indicating trends and significant events.

 - **Fatalities by Phase of Flight**:
   - Bar chart detailing the sum of fatalities during various phases of flight, such as takeoff, cruise, and landing.

 - **Fatalities by Country**:
   - Map visualization showing the number of plane crash fatalities by country, providing a geographic perspective on incidents.

 - **Incidents by Month**:
   - Line chart showing the number of incidents over time by month, identifying seasonal patterns and trends.

 ---

+## **Key Features**

+1. **Sum of Fatalities by Type**:
+  - A treemap visualization categorizing various aircraft types by the total number of fatalities.
+The Douglas DC-3 has the highest number of fatalities at 4.79K, followed by Antonov AN-26 with 1.08K, and Douglas DC-6B with 1.06K.

+2. **Total Fatalities by Year**:
+  - A line chart displaying the total number of fatalities over different years, highlighting peaks and trends.
+Notable years with high fatalities can be investigated further to understand the underlying causes.

+3. **Sum of Fatalities by Phase of Flight**:
+  - A bar chart detailing the number of fatalities during different phases of flight, such as takeoff, cruise, and landing.
+This helps identify the most dangerous phases of flight.

+4. **Plane Crash Fatalities by Country**:
+  - A map visualization showing the number of plane crash fatalities by country.
+Countries with higher fatalities can be targeted for safety improvements and stricter regulations.

+5. **Incidents Over Time by Month**:
+  - A line chart depicting the number of incidents over time by month.
+This helps identify seasonal patterns and trends, which can inform preventive measures during high-risk periods.

+---